 - the net electric charges of the two objects;

 The electric force on one of the charges is proportional to the magnitude of its own charge and the magnitude of the other charge, and is inversely proportional to the square of the distance between them:

 This proportionality becomes an equality with the introduction of a proportionality constant.
 For reasons that will become clear in a later chapter, the proportionality constant that we use is actually a collection of constants.
 (We discuss this constant shortly.)

 The magnitude of the electric force (or Coulomb force) between two electrically charged particles is equal to

-The unit vector has a magnitude of 1 and points along the axis as the charges.
 If the charges have the same sign, the force is in the same direction as showing a repelling force.
 If the charges have different signs, the force is in the opposite direction of showing an attracting force.
 (Figure 5.14).

 It is important to note that the electric force is not constant; it is a function of the separation distance between the two charges.
 If either the test charge or the source charge (or both) move, then changes, and therefore so does the force.
 An immediate consequence of this is that direct application of Newton’s laws with this force can be mathematically difficult, depending on the specific problem at hand.
 It can (usually) be done, but we almost always look for easier methods of calculating whatever physical quantity we are interested in.
 (Conservation of energy is the most common choice.)

 Finally, the new constant in Coulomb’s law is called the permittivity of free space, or (better) the permittivity of vacuum.
 It has a very important physical meaning that we will discuss in a later chapter; for now, it is simply an empirical proportionality constant.
 Its numerical value (to three significant figures) turns out to be